williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 #### Activate U2F Factor
 {:.api .api-operation}

-> Activating a U2F factor is an {% api-lifecycle ea %} release.
+> Activating a U2F factor is an EA release.

 Activation gets the registration information from the U2F token using the platform APIs and passes it to Okta.